picocms/Pico/about.md

 * **General Notes**
 * Overview of Why's
 * Expand YAML in main documentation.
-* add screenshots too customization as well (could look really good with thumbnails & lightboxing)
+* Add screenshots to customization as well.

 * **VS Other CMS's**
 * configuration